numbas/editor/docs/question/parts/reference.rst

 Each question has one or more parts.
 The student is given a separate score for each part of the question, and their total score is the sum of their scores for each part.

-In the editor, parts are displayed in a list; you can click on the title bar of a part to hide it, making room for the others.
+In the editor, parts are displayed in a list.
-Use the :guilabel:`Expand every part` and :guilabel:`Collapse every part` buttons to show or hide every part at once.
+Click on a part's name to edit it.

 The **type** of a part defines how it appears to the student, and how it is marked.
 Different part types offer different settings fields to configure the display and marking of the part.